 Thank you for registering for the webinar presented by Dysphonia International, formerly the National Spasmodic Dysphonia Association, on August 24, 2022.
 The recording of the Ask the Expert Q&A Session with Dr. C. Blake Simpson and Dr. Edie R. Hapner is now available for viewing.
 WATCH HERE

 In this webinar, Dr. Simpson and Dr. Hapner answered questions from the attendees on different aspects of spasmodic dysphonia, muscle tension dysphonia, and vocal tremor.
 Charlie Reavis, President of Dysphonia International, moderated this discussion.
 Special thanks to Dr. Simpson and Dr. Hapner for sharing their expertise during this engaging and informative session.

-Due to time limitations, Dr. Simpson and Hapner could not respond to all questions during the live webinar, and they will be recording a second video addressing them.
-We will email the link when it is completed.
+Due to time limitations, Drs.
+Simpson and Hapner could not respond to all questions during the live webinar.
+These questions were complied, and Drs.
+Simpson and Hapner recorded a second video addressing them.
+WATCH HERE

 ABOUT OUR SPEAKERS

 Dr. C. Blake Simpson is a Board-certified, fellowship-trained laryngologist.
 Dr. Edie R. Hapner is a Board-certified PhD Speech Language Pathologist/voice specialist.
 They serve as the co-directors of the UAB Voice Center and are nationally and internationally recognized for their clinical and surgical expertise, research, and teaching in disorders of voice, swallowing and airway with over 50 years of combined experience.
 The center is the only voice center in the state of Alabama and is recognized as one of the few truly interprofessional centers in the US.